getify/You-Dont-Know-JS/get-started/apB.md

 ## Practicing Closure

-Now let's practice with closure.
+Now let's practice with closure (Chapter 4, Pillar 1).

 The `range(..)` function takes a number as its first argument, representing the first number in a desired range of numbers.
 The second argument is also a number representing the end of the desired range (inclusive).
 If the second argument is omitted, then another function should be returned that expects that argument.